Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-14/_posts/2002-01-01-shape-movement.md

     }
 ```

-The timer will call the MoveTask class every second after a 100 millisecond delay.
-What does the MoveTask class look like?
+The timer will call the MoveTask class every second after a 100-millisecond delay.
+Let's look at the MoveTask class.

 This class should be inside your MainActivity class and after your onCreate method.